1 in 7 couples have problems getting pregnant. 1/3 are male, 1/3 are female, and 1/3 are either both or unexplained.

 - Varicoceles (this is where the veins around the testicles enlarge)

 - Mumps, if a man had mumps as a child, this could have caused a drop in sperm production.

 - Some genetic illnesses

 - Some cancer treatments can cause damage to the cells that produce sperm

 - Testicles that didn't descend at birth can cause poor quality sperm and reduced sperm production

 - Vasectomy reversal can lead to low-quality sperm

 - Hormonal problems can lead to poor quality or low levels of sperm.

 These can be psychological as well as medical problems, such as:

 - Some recreational drugs can affect sperm production.
-Medicinal prescribed drugs can also have an effect on the quality of sperm.
+Medicinal prescribed drugs can also affect the quality of sperm.
 If you are taking a prescribed drug, make sure that your GP knows that you are planning to start a family.
 Some anabolic steroids will cease sperm production completely!

 Testing for male infertility